ahcraver/ahcraver.github.io/CV.md

 ### Publications and Conferences
-* “Soviet Sagiz: A story of biopiracy, Stalinist Flower Power, and the Global North in the 20th Century” Paper accepted but unable to present at "Disentangling Eurasia: Russian Empire, the Soviet Union, and their Successors," Tallinn University, Estonia, July 28-August 4, 2023.
+* Paper accepted but unable to attend at "Disentangling Eurasia: Russian Empire, the Soviet Union, and their Successors," Tallinn University, Estonia, July 28-August 4, 2023: “Soviet Sagiz: A story of biopiracy, Stalinist Flower Power, and the Global North in the 20th Century”

-* “Soviet Flower Power: A Kazakh flower’s journey across the world,” Paper given at 15th Annual Northern Illinois History Graduate Student Conference, April 2023.
+* Paper given at 15th Annual Northern Illinois History Graduate Student Conference, April 2023:  “Soviet Flower Power: A Kazakh flower’s journey across the world,”

-* “Russia and the 20th Century Rubber Cartel” Paper accepted but unable to present at “Landscapes and Thoughtscapes of the Anthropocene” Conference, Tyumen University, Oct 2022.
+* Paper accepted but unable to attend at “Landscapes and Thoughtscapes of the Anthropocene” Conference, Tyumen University, Oct 2022: “Russia and the 20th Century Rubber Cartel”

-* “The Imperial Material,” Dissertation Chapter presented at Midwestern Russian History Conference, April 2022.
+* Dissertation Chapter presented at Midwestern Russian History Conference, April 2022: “The Imperial Material,”

-* “19th Century Russian Literature and Russian History,” Guest Lecture given to ENG 609, Creative Writing, Northern Illinois University, February 2022.
+*  Guest Lecture given to ENG 609, Creative Writing, Northern Illinois University, February 2022: “19th Century Russian Literature and Russian History,”

 * Translation, Igor Stas, "An Indigenous Anthropocene: Subsistence Colonization and Ecological Imperialism in the Soviet Arctic in the 1920s and Early 1930s," The Soviet And Post Soviet Review 49(2022) 39-66.